-12.3.1 The remit of the FABRD is to:

-- consider and approve (or otherwise where necessary) examiners' reports and their recommendations in respect of candidates presenting for Research Master's and Doctoral Degrees. - note that Graduate Research Assessment Boards (GRABS) have taken place within Faculties in relation to taught elements taken by students as necessary, and approving results for graduate training elements.

-12.3.2 Processing of examiners' reports and their recommendations:

-- The Board will be required to ensure that the examination process for each candidate has been carried out in accordance with these Academic Regulations. - The Board will be required to draw the attention of the Graduate Research Studies Board to individual comments by examiners if such comments are deemed to provide useful feedback to the University. - The Board will be required to specifically consider issues arising from a negative recommendation by an examiner, and recommend an appropriate course of action to the Graduate Research Studies Board and Academic Council for their consideration.
+- 12.3.1 The remit of the FABRD is to: - consider and approve (or otherwise where necessary) examiners' reports and their recommendations in respect of candidates presenting for Research Master's and Doctoral Degrees. - 12.3.2 Processing of examiners' reports and their recommendations: - The Board will be required to ensure that the examination process for each candidate has been carried out in accordance with these Academic Regulations. - The Board will be required to draw the attention of the Graduate Research Studies Board to individual comments by examiners if such comments are deemed to provide useful feedback to the University. - The Board will be required to specifically consider issues arising from a negative recommendation by an examiner, and recommend an appropriate course of action to the Graduate Research Studies Board and Academic Council for their consideration.
 The subsequent decision of Academic Council in respect of a recommendation submitted by the relevant Faculty Awards Board for Research Degrees will be communicated in writing by the Registry to the research student concerned.